rubenvdvijver/PESViewer/README.md

 Their energy is needed to plot the potential energy surface.
 Written values of the energies and 2D plots (structural formulas) of the wells and products can be added to the figure

-To run this code, you need python version 3.7, matplotlib, numpy and optionally OpenBabel or RDKit to create 2D plots
+To run this code, you need python version 3.7, matplotlib, numpy and optionally OpenBabel or RDKit to create 2D plots.

+While the code can be used as a standalone application, it is designed to work with KinBot, which automatically generates the input files for PESViewer.

 ## INSTALL